Minimal Set of Questions for Theories of Consciousness: Toward a Unified Explanatory Framework: Proposed framework

-The correspondence between the experiencing subject and the initiator can also be viewed as an epistemological problem.
-In other words, it can be framed as the question of why the experiencing subject recognizes itself as the initiator of action.
-Nevertheless, theories positing identity between the experiencing subject and the initiator are simpler and more intuitive than assuming such metacognition.
+\paragraph{Self} This question concerns the relationship between the experiencing subject and initiator of action.
+A theory must explain why the experiencing subject and initiator are one and the same.
+Typically, when the experiencing subject and initiator do not coincide (e.g., ``I'' vs ``my body''), neurological disorders are suspected (\cite{ouwersloot, borrelli}), which suggests that coinciding is a crucial property of consciousness.
+However, this property has not been emphasized in many conventional theories.
+The coincidence between the experiencing subject and initiator can also be viewed as an epistemological problem: why the experiencing subject recognizes itself as the initiator of action.
+Nevertheless, theories positing identity between the experiencing subject and initiator are simpler and more intuitive than assuming such metacognition.
 Some scientific theories assume a homunculus (\cite{baddeley, haggard}), but this does not resolve the issue.
-A theory is needed that explains the identity of the experiencing subject and the initiator of action without resorting to infinite regress.
+A theory needs to explains the identity of the experiencing subject and initiator of action without resorting to infinite regress.

-\paragraph{Causation} The problem of mental causation is central to Descartes' mind-body problem.
-Since mental processes supervene on physical systems, the debate has centered on whether this supervenient entity can exert a causal influence over the physical system.
-Although negative arguments against supervenient causation and inter-level causation have long dominated the philosophy of mind (\cite{kim}), in recent years, this argument has been challenged because physical causal closure does not imply intra-level causal closure (\cite{mayer, ohmura}).
+\paragraph{Causation} The problem of mental causation is central to the mind–body problem.
+Because mental processes supervene on physical systems, a key question is whether such supervenient entities can exert a causal influence over physical processes.
+Although Kim's argument against supervenient causation and interlevel causation has long dominated the philosophy of mind (\cite{kim}), it assumes a single supervenient entity and cannot be generalized to deny more general interlevel causation.
 Here, it is important to distinguish between predictability and causality (\cite{sanchez}).
-In nonlinear dynamical systems, coarse-grained states often exhibit behaviors that appear to be autonomous or as if they exhibit inter-level causation (\cite{seth2, rosas}).
-However, this type of as if inter-level causation measured by predictability cannot be considered true causality.
-In true causality, we can identify a cause that does not influence an effect without a causal transmission mechanism (\cite{salmon, pearl}).

-Explaining the causality of consciousness is particularly crucial in artificial consciousness, where the functional significance of consciousness is paramount.
+In nonlinear dynamical systems, coarse-grained states often exhibit behaviors that appear to be autonomous or as if they exhibit interlevel causation (\cite{seth2, rosas}).
+However, this type of apparent interlevel causation measured by predictability cannot be considered true causality, which can be defined as a cause that does not influence an effect without a causal transmission mechanism (\cite{salmon, pearl2009}).
+Explaining the causality of consciousness is crucial for understanding its functional significance.